 Participants

 Data was obtained for 889 participants.
-This sample size is therefore significantly larger than the total sample size studied in Vahey et al.’s (2015) meta-analysis of clinically relevant IRAP research, and is roughly 20 time larger than the modal published IRAP study.
+This sample size is therefore significantly larger than the total sample size studied in Vahey et al.’s (2015) meta-analysis of clinically relevant IRAP research, and is roughly 20 times larger than the modal published IRAP study.
 Where demographic data was available, the sample was 63.2% women, 36.6% male, and 0.2% identified using another label; Mage = 30.0, SD = 5.7.
 Sample sizes for each IRAP ranged from N = 10 to 100, M = 35.6, SD = 24.2.
 All participants provided informed consent and studies were approved by the local institutional review board.

 Measures